 With our new Climate+ strategy, Textile Exchange is the driving force for urgent climate action on textile fiber and materials.
 By benchmarking the industry and providing actionable tools for improvement, Textile Exchange is pushing a race to the top.
 Join us.

-After an initial pilot in 2015, the Corporate Fiber & Materials Benchmark (CFMB) program is now in its fourth year.
-The program includes the Material Change Index as well as other products and services including sector analytics and insights, outcome and impact tracking (through our Materials Impact Dashboard) and in-person and virtual learning opportunities.
+After an initial pilot in 2015, the Corporate Fiber & Materials Benchmark (CFMB) program is now in its fifth year.
+Alongside the MCI, the program includes sector analytics and insights, outcome and impact tracking (through our Materials Impact Dashboard) and in-person and bench-learning opportunities.